Multiple Beads-on-a-string: Dark Matter-Deficient Galaxy Formation in a Mini-bullet Satellite-satellite Galaxy Collision: Discussion

 As discussed in the previous sections, in the {\textit {Mini-bullet}} scenario, two low-mass satellite galaxies with $M_{200} \sim 10^{9 - 10} \msun$ collide with $v_{\rm col} \sim 500\;\kms$ and $r_{\rm min} \lesssim R_{\rm s,\,gas}$.
 This condition is expected to be rare in the Universe, considering that the progenitor satellite galaxies collide \emph{outside} the host galaxy's virial radius (Figure \ref{fig:4}) with a relative velocity well in excess of that host's virial velocity but with such a small impact parameter that their centers approach within a small fraction of their own virial radii.
 Moreover, as described in Section \ref{sec:2.1}, if one of the colliding satellites is unbound to the system and the other satellite is bound to the system, the likelihood of the collision will be lower.
 Therefore, quantifying the statistical likelihood of the {\textit {Mini-bullet}} scenario is essential in studying how plausible the scenario is.

-We investigate the frequency of occurrence of such satellite-satellite galaxy collision events in a large-volume cosmological N-body/hydrodynamics simulation of galaxy formation in $\Lambda$CDM, in a box 100 cMpc on a side, TNG100-1, from the simulation suite known collectively as {\sc IllustrisTNG} \citep{Pillepich18, Nelson19}. {\sc IllustrisTNG} is the recent set of cosmological simulations by the {\sc Illustris} project, based on the moving-mesh code {\sc arepo} \citep{Springel2010}.
+Towards this end, we investigate the frequency of occurrence of such satellite-satellite galaxy collision events in a large-volume cosmological N-body/hydrodynamics simulation of galaxy formation in $\Lambda$CDM, in a box 100 cMpc on a side, TNG100-1, from the simulation suite known collectively as {\sc IllustrisTNG} \citep{Pillepich18a, Pillepich18b, Nelson19, Marinacci18, Nelson18, Springel18, Naiman18}. {\sc IllustrisTNG} is the recent set of cosmological simulations by the {\sc Illustris} project, based on the moving-mesh code {\sc arepo} \citep{Springel2010}.
 The cosmological parameters adopted in the {\sc IllustrisTNG} are from the Planck 2015 results: $\Omega_{\Lambda,0} = 0.6911$, $\Omega_{m,0} = 0.3089$, $\Omega_{b,0} = 0.0486$, $\sigma_8 = 0.8159$, $n_s = 0.9667$, and $h = 0.6774$ \citep{Planck2016}.
-Three different simulations are available, which have different cubic volumes: TNG50, TNG100, and TNG300, where denoted numbers mean the approximate side length of each simulation in comoving Mpc.

 TNG100-1, which has the highest resolution among the other TNG100 simulations, is composed of the $1820^3$ baryon particles with $1.4 \times 10^6 \msun$ and $1820^3$ dark matter particles with $7.5 \times 10^6 \msun$.
 The particle-level data are stored in 100 snapshots from $z = 20.05$ to $z = 0$.
 In the halo catalogs, the halos identified with the friends-of-friends (FoF) algorithm \citep{Davis1985} and the subhalos identified with the {\sc subfind} algorithm \citep{Springel2001, Dolag2009} are stored.
 The {\sc IllustrisTNG} team also provides merger tree data generated by the {\sc sublink} algorithm \citep{RG2015} that traces the descendants and the progenitors of the subhalos.